 F-1 Extension of Stay to Begin New Program

 F-1 Optional PT After Degree Completion

-STEM 17-month OPT extension
+NEW STEM 24-month OPT extension

 F-1 Internship with an International Organization